verdadkc/sotd/README.md

 Instructions:
 1. Clone or download this repository.
-1. cd into the top level directory
+2. cd into the top level directory
-1. run 'sotd'
+3. run 'sotd'
-1. You will be presented with a choice of razors.
+4. You will be presented with a choice of razors.
 Start typing and watch the how list narrows.
 Backspace, try something else.
 Experiment.
 Once you grok the fzf workflow you'll want it everywhere.
-1. Hit enter to select.
+5. Hit enter to select.
 Rinse, lather, repeat.

-You'll certainly want to add/delete products to the razors/blades/brushes/posts/frags files.
+You'll certainly want to add/delete products to the razors/blades/brushes/posts/frags files, located in the products directory.
 Add one item per line.
 These files do not need to be sorted.

 The sotd script is generously commented, and short.
 Give it a read.
 Even if you don't know much bash you'll likely get a better feel for how it works.